mmistakes/minimal-mistakes/_pages/koans.md

     * Ideas, plans and current progress
     * Graded by your tutor(s), send via email
   * Group presentations (75%)
-    *  Cisco WebEX or Google Hangouts or similar, we are flexible
+    * Cisco WebEX or Google Hangouts, WeChat or similar, we are flexible
     * Evaluated by a presentation panel